 3) Format Requirements:

 Please submit a preview copy of your film via the FilmFreeway or another listed online submission engine.
 Sound must be 2 channel mono or stereo, 48 hz 16 bit.
 If accepted, you will be contacted to provide a final screening copy.
-All final exhibition prints must be submitted on one of the following formats: HD online copy (password protected Vimeo or Dropbox), 1080p.
+All final exhibition prints must be submitted on one of the following formats: HD online copy (password-protected Vimeo or Google Docs), 1080p.
 No other formats will be accepted for screening prints.

 The festival holds no responsibility for lost media or promotional items.

 5) Awards: Awards and acknowledgments for best International film, best short, best local short, and the "Visionary spirit" best overall film will be awarded at the festival.

 6) By submitting your film you agree that you have the sole legal authority to enter into this agreement.
 Further, you authorize the Sacramento International Film Festival, The California Film Foundation, and/or their designees to exhibit your film's content (in part or whole), without restriction via Theatrical, Digital Media, TV, Radio and/or other means.

 Response from festival: